qasimnaqvi/exAImine/README.md

 ## Conclusion

-Thank you for exploring exAIminer on GitHub.
+Thank you for exploring exAImine on GitHub.
 This repository serves as a central hub for the app's development journey.
-Feel free to delve into the PRD and Press Release for a comprehensive understanding of exAIminer and join us in reshaping the future of education.
+Feel free to delve into the PRD and Press Release for a comprehensive understanding of exAImine and join us in reshaping the future of education.

 **For more information, visit https://www.linkedin.com/in/drqasimnaqvi/**

 ---

-**About exAIminer**
+**About exAImine**

-exAIminer is a revolutionary AI/ML Educational Assistance App aimed at transforming the education landscape.
-With a focus on personalized learning recommendations and targeted practice, exAIminer empowers students to excel in their academic endeavors.
+exAImine is a revolutionary AI/ML Educational Assistance App aimed at transforming the education landscape.
+With a focus on personalized learning recommendations and targeted practice, exAImine empowers students to excel in their academic endeavors.